racslabs/racs/README.md

 ### Key Features

 - **Low-Latency Streaming**: Real-time delivery of audio directly from memory or disk, ideal for edge caches and application servers.
-- **Format Conversion**: On-the-fly transcoding between PCM, MP3, Opus, and WAV formats to adapt to client or bandwidth requirements.
+- **Format Conversion**: On-the-fly transcoding to PCM, MP3, Opus, and WAV formats to adapt to client or bandwidth requirements.
 - **Time-Range Queries**: Retrieve precise audio segments by timestamp for efficient slicing, analysis, or playback.
 - **Metadata Management**: Store and query audio-specific metadata such as sample rate, bit depth, and channel count.
 - **Caching & Persistence**: Hybrid memory–disk storage with LRU caching for fast access and durable persistence.